uct-cbio/ngs-academy/_posts/2022-10-29-Bioinformatics-Analysis-of-PFG-data.md

 <p>Beginner - Intermediate level Bioinformatics working with next-generation sequencing data in Africa

 <p align="left"><b class="text-left">Objectives and expected outcomes:</b>
-The training has a double objective, to understand the genomic epidemiology of resistant P. falciparum in Côte d'Ivoire in order to discover the genomic signatures due to the different selection pressures to be identified (immune system of the host, genetic background, facies epidemiological, etc.).
-It is also a question of understanding the mode of diffusion and the distribution on the territory of the populations of parasites carrying markers conferring resistance to antimalarial drugs.
+The training has a double objective, to understand the genomic epidemiology of resistant P. falciparum in Côte d'Ivoire in order to discover the genomic signatures due to the different selection pressures and to train on methods that can improve our understanding of the mode of diffusion and the distribution of populations of parasites carrying markers conferring resistance to antimalarial drugs.
 </p>

 <p align="left"><b class="text-left">Intended audience:</b></p>